 - OpenSky® Secured Visa® Credit Card (Review): $35 annual fee, security deposit/credit limit of $200 to $3,000

 - Green Dot primor® Secured Visa® Platinum Card (Review): $39 annual fee, security deposit of $200 to $5,000

 If you do use one of these cards, we recommend paying your balance in full well ahead of the due date.
 Some consumer complaints revolve around payment processing time — so don’t wait until the last minute.

 Q&A Video: How Do I Rebuild My Credit After A Bankruptcy?

-- Watching your debt balances, especially on your credit card debt.
-For the best results, keep your credit card balances to no more than 10 percent of the available credit limits.
+- Monitor your balances carefully: For the best results, limit your credit card balances to 10% of your available credit.